Professional-Scala/wiley-professional-scala/README.md

 # Code Examples for Professional Scala - Wrox
 ISBN: 978-1-119-26722-5

-TODO: Update to include all chapters.

-This is a companion repository containing examples from Professional Scala by Wrox Press.
+This is the companion source code repository containing examples covered in Professional Scala by Wrox Press.

 ## Prerequisites

 ### Required Software

-Both chapters require
+To run all the examples you will need the following software installed,

  - Scala 2.11.7 or later
+ - SBT 0.13.8 or later
  - Maven 3.2.5 or later
  - JDK 8